civi-git/benchmarking-autonomous-scientific-agents-evaluating-ai-scientists-across-research-workflows/section_notes/02-lit-review.md

 Comparative Insight	Strength of synthesis across papers Brevity & Relevance	Avoids unnecessary repetition or fluff Citation Awareness	Mentions authors or titles properly when referencing papers

+---
+*This section is being enhanced by The Research Company AI Agent*